wakkihaya/neurotechjp/src/md/en/blog/rao-uw.md

 Another futuristic application would be to transfer knowledge directly like in the Matrix.

 > Can I download Kung Fu into my brain?
-> You cannot directly download it and expect it to work, you'll have to do a lot of practice after you've downloaded it, but it's possible to download it and have a good initial starting point.
+> You cannot directly download it and expect it to work, you'll have to do a lot of practice after you've downloaded it, but it may be possible to download it and have a good initial starting point.

 ![matrix](https://neurotechjp.com/img/rao-uw/matrix.png)
 _Caption: Interface from The Matrix (1999) where Neo “downloads” Kung Fu.
 Link to clip: https://www.youtube.com/watch?v=_UUFu8zjRxE_

 &nbsp;

-Finally, Dr. Rao points out that **combining brains could improve human creativity by putting together multiple brains, each brining a unique perspective to a problem.**
+Finally, Dr. Rao points out that **combining brains could improve human creativity by putting together multiple brains, each bringing a unique perspective to a problem.**

 > Imagine if you can directly [collaborate] by harnessing brains direclty. **The creativity of the human condition may be amplified and maybe we'll come up with solutions to some of the harder problems that a single mind may not be able to solve.**
 > If you put 100 minds together, perhaps that can solve a very hard problem that, because of our neural real estate limitations, we cannot solve.